formix/RetroZ/README.md

 ### Interrupt Chaining (approval pending)
 Since the S80 architecture interfaces all the Z80 processor control signals, I though it would be nice to make sure that the interrupt chaining logic could fit in as well.
-In theory, an infinite number of device could be chained together.
+In theory, an infinite number of devices could be chained together.
 In practice I did not find any way to make that infinite chaining possible with a modular architecture.
-For that, we need to allocat one pin per device to the bus so I decided to allocate 5 pins of te User Port B to that end (PIN 1 to 4).
+For that, we need to allocat one pin per device to the bus so I decided to allocate 5 pins of te User Port B to that end (PIN 1 to 5).

 The SIO/2 interrupt number have been set to 0 (INT0).
 This is done by connecting the SIO/2 IEO pin to the User Port B (J3) PIN 1.

 The SIO/2 IEI pin is connected to the *PARENT INT.
 SEL.* dual pin header (J4).
-The other end of the jumper is either set to VCC (INT0\*) or to its matching reserved user pin on the User Port B. To set the SIO/2 device the highest interrupt priority (which should be the case wi no other interrupt enabled IO device connected) set the jumper on the first position (INT0\*).
+The other end of the jumper is either set to VCC (INT0\*) or to its matching reserved user pin on the User Port B. To set the SIO/2 device to the highest interrupt priority (which should be the case with no other interrupt enabled IO device connected) set the jumper on the first position (INT0\*).